Casey-00/Slacktable/README.md

 ## Overview

-Slacktable monitors Slack channels for `:fedex:` emoji reactions and automatically creates records in your Airtable "Bugs" table with the message content.
+Slacktable monitors Slack channels for `:fedex:` emoji reactions and automatically creates records in your Airtable table with the message content.
 Perfect for quickly collecting bug reports, feature requests, or any important messages from your team conversations.

 ## Features

 - 🚚 React with `:fedex:` emoji to tag messages
 - 📝 Automatically extracts message text
-- 🗃️ Creates records in Airtable "Bugs" table
+- 🗃️ Creates records in Airtable table
 - 🔒 Secure token management via environment variables
 - 📊 Comprehensive logging and error handling
 - 🚀 Easy deployment to Vercel